NEW SOUTH WALES

 • 100 word summary of achievements for media, judging and promotional material including for use on the Awards night

-NSW Ministry of Health Aboriginal Health Award
+Ministry of Health Achievement in Health Award

 • Outline your area of expertise, qualifications and what outcomes have been achieved?

-• Number of hours contributed, paid and/or unpaid
+• Number of hours contributed, paid and/or unpaid.

 • In 25 words (2-3 sentences), please summarise your nomination; highlighting your achievements and impacts made.
 This summary will be used for all media purposes and onstage presentations at the gala dinner.